bobllor/EntraBulker/README.md

 Development is supported on Linux and Windows.
 Windows is expected to ***use Git Bash***, with support scripts being written in Bash.

-*Powershell* is used when compiling the binaries and installer.
+*PowerShell* is used when compiling the binaries and installer.

 The following software are required:
 - `Node.js >= 22.11.0`